Do

 Ideally they should be harvested with the top quarter still green, as they will then ripen in the next few days.

-How to grow chives in an urban garden
+6. How to grow chives indoors

 Chives are incredibly easy to grow and provide a lot of vitamin C, B6 in addition to magnesium, iron and calcium.